helixbass/ad-hok/README.md

-# Ad-hok
+# ad-hok

-Ad-hok is a set of helpers that let you use React [hooks](https://reactjs.org/docs/hooks-intro.html) in a [functional pipeline](https://www.martinfowler.com/articles/collection-pipeline/) style.
+ad-hok is a set of helpers that let you use React [hooks](https://reactjs.org/docs/hooks-intro.html) in a [functional pipeline](https://www.martinfowler.com/articles/collection-pipeline/) style.
 Its API and concept are inspired by [Recompose](https://github.com/acdlite/recompose).

 **For an introductory comparison of `ad-hok` vs "vanilla" hooks, see [this article](http://helixbass.net/blog/ad-hok-intro-at-a-glance/).**